Parking Spaces: Open Problems

 In recent work on geometry of nilpotent orbits, E. Sommers \cite{Sommers-Narayana} has suggested how to define $q$-analogues for Weyl groups $W$ of the {\it Kreweras numbers}, which in type $A$ count elements of $NC(W)$ according to their parabolic type; they are the polynomials $\left[ f_{e,\phi}(q,t) \right]_{t=h+1}$, in the notation of \cite[\S 5.3]{Sommers-Narayana}.
 Sommers and the second author have observed that these can be grouped into $q$-analogues of {\it Narayana numbers}.

 \begin{problem} What is the relation, if any, between these $q$-Narayana numbers suggested by Sommers's work, and our $q$-Kirkman numbers $\Kirk(W,k;q)$?
-Is there a well-behaved $q$-analogue of the $f$-vector to $h$-vector transformation? \end{problem}
+Is there a well-behaved $q$-analogue of the $f$-vector to $h$-vector transformation\footnote{While this article was under review, an affirmative answer to this question was found by Sommers and the second author (in preparation).}? \end{problem}